-In other words, the final representation before a prediction $R_n$ for a discriminative task cannot have more mutual information with the target than the input $X$ and typically has less.
-Empirically, this is established by how slight perturbations and certain transformations do not affect predictions.
-Hence, when the task is to predict the ground-truth labels Y from a joint distribution $P_{X,Y}$, the rate-distortion objective is essentially given by the information bottleneck principle~\cite{informationbottleneck}.
+When the task is to predict the ground-truth labels $Y$ from a joint distribution $P_{X,Y}$, the r-d objective is essentially given by the information bottleneck principle~\cite{informationbottleneck}.
 By relaxing the \eqref{eq:rdbasics} with a lagrangian multiplier, the objective is to maximize:

 Specifically, an encoding $Z$ should be a minimal sufficient statistic of $X$ respective $Y$, i.e., we want $Z$ to contain relevant information regarding $Y$ while discarding irrelevant information from $X$.
 Practical implementations differ by the target task and how they approximate \eqref{eq:vanillavib}.
-For example, an approximation of $I(Z;Y)$ for an arbitrary classification task is the conditional cross entropy (CE)~\cite{introneuralcompression}:
+For example, an approximation of $I(Z;Y)$ for an arbitrary classification task the conditional cross entropy (CE)~\cite{introneuralcompression}:

-Unsurprisingly, using \eqref{eq:distcondce} for estimating the distortion measure in \eqref{eq:vanillavib} for end-to-end optimization of a neural compression model is not a novel idea.
-However, a common assumption in such work is that the latent variable is the final representation $R_n$ before performing the prediction, i.e., the encoder must consist of an entire backbone model which we refer to as \textit{Deep Variational Information bottleneck Injection (DVBI)}.
-Conversely, we work with resource-constrained clients, i.e., to conceive lightweight encoders, we must shift the bottleneck to the shallow layers, which we refer to as \textit{shallow variational bottleneck injection (SVBI)}.
-Intuitively, the existing methods for DVBI should generalize to SVBI should, e.g., approximating the distortion term with \eqref{eq:distcondce} as in \cite{singh2020}.
-Although by shifting the bottleneck to the shallow layers, the encoder has less capacity for finding a minimal sufficient representation, the objective is still an approximation of \eqref{eq:rdbasics}.
+Using \eqref{eq:distcondce} for estimating $I(Z;Y)$ to end-to-end optimize a neural compression model is not a novel idea (\Cref{subsubsec:featurecompression}).
+However, a common assumption in such work is that the latent variable is the final representation $R_n$ of a large backbone, which we refer to as \textit{Deep Variational Information Bottleneck Injection (DVBI)}.
+Conversely, we work with resource-constrained clients, i.e., to conceive lightweight encoders, we must shift the bottleneck to the shallow layers, which we refer to as \textit{Shallow Variational Bottleneck Injection (SVBI)}.
+Intuitively, the existing methods for DVBI should generalize to SVBI, e.g., estimate the distortion term with \eqref{eq:distcondce} as in \cite{singh2020}.

-Head Distillation (HD)~ \cite{matsubarahnd2019, cde2021} is an alternative method that naturally relates to shallow bottleneck.
-In HD, the removed head network teaches the artificial bottleneck.
-However, we will show that HD is a suboptimal approximation of \eqref{eq:rdbasics} for variational compression.
-In the following, we bridge the gap between deep and shallow bottleneck injection by formulating the VIB objective for HD.
+While shifting the bottleneck to the shallow layers results in an encoder with less capacity, the objective still approximates to \eqref{eq:rdbasics}.
+Yet, as we will show in \Cref{subsubsec:naivetydo}, applying the objective from \cite{singh2020} will result in incomparably worse results when moving the bottleneck to the shallow bottlenecks.